Ten Ways to Protect Yourself from Scams and Rip-Offs

 1. Check the track record.
-Before you buy from unfamiliar companies, check with your state or local consumer agency*, the Better Business Bureau, and online complaint forums to see if other people have reported serious problems.
+When you’re considering making a purchase from an unfamiliar company, check its complaint records.
+Consult your state or local consumer agency, the Better Business Bureau, and online complaint forums.

-2. Hire licensed professionals.
-When hiring home improvement contractors or other professionals, ask your state or local consumer agency* if they must be licensed or registered and how you can confirm that they are.
+3. Hire licensed professionals.
+If you’re hiring professionals such as home improvement contractors, ask your state or local consumer protection agency whether they must be licensed or registered and how you can check to confirm that they are.

-3. Pay the safest way.
-When you buy goods or services that will be delivered later, pay with a credit card so you can dispute the charges if you don’t get what you were promised.
+4. Pay the safest way.
+Pay with a credit card when you buy goods or services that will be delivered later so that you’ll be able to exercise your right to dispute the charges if you don’t get what you were promised.

 5. Don’t pay in full upfront.
-If you are asked for a deposit for home improvement or other services, pay a small amount, never the full price upfront.
+Pay only a small deposit, if requested, for home improvement or other services, never the full amount upfront.

 6. Recognize the danger signs of fraud.
-Be suspicious of any requests to wire money; scare tactics or pressure to act immediately; promises that you can borrow, win or make money easily if you pay a fee in advance; unexpected requests for your personal information; and offers to recover money that you’ve lost to scammers, for a fee.
+Watch out for any request to wire money; scare tactics or pressure to act immediately; promises that you can borrow, win or make money easily as long as you pay a fee in advance; or any situation in which someone wants to give you a check or money order and asks you to send money somewhere in return.

 7. Get all promises in writing.
 Verbal agreements are hard to prove.
 Carefully read contracts or finance agreements and make sure you understand them before you sign.